cookpad/terraform-aws-eks/modules/vpc/README.md

 # Restrictions

-In order to run a EKS cluster you must create subnets in at least 3 availability zones.
+In order to run an EKS cluster you must create subnets in at least 3 availability zones.

 Because of the way this module subdivides `cidr_block` it can only accommodate